How to Spend a Luberon Weekend in Goût et Voyage Style

 How would you spend a weekend in the Luberon?

-Consider renting a house in Goult, Lacoste, Menerbes or Bonnieux, which are less of tourist destinations than some of the other, more famous hill towns.
-You’ll be able to pick up your morning croissants at the bakery while chatting with locals, create a lovely meal with the provisions you purchased at the market, enjoy an evening stroll through the town perhaps followed by a stop for ice cream.
+Consider renting a house in Goult, Lacoste, Menerbes or Bonnieux, less of a tourist destination than some other, more famous hill towns.
+You’ll be able to pick up your morning croissants at the bakery while chatting with locals, create a lovely meal with the provisions you purchased at the market, and enjoy an evening stroll through the town, perhaps followed by a stop for ice cream.
 After a long day of touring, you can relax by the pool or try your hand at a game of boules.

 There are many excellent, small restaurants in the Luberon.
-At L’Arome in Bonnieux, you dine in a 14th century vaulted room with old stones, contemporary lighting and a grand fireplace.
-When the weather is warm, you can opt to have your meal on the tiny terrace while passers-by ogle your dish selections.
+At L’Arome in Bonnieux, you dine in a 114th-century vaulted room with old stones, contemporary lighting and a grand fireplace.
+When the weather is warm, you can have your meal on the tiny terrace while passers-by ogle your dish selections.
 The chef prepares a changing seasonal menu focusing on fresh produce and fish.
 Don’t forget to visit the 11th-century wine cellar.

 In Goult, I like Aux Fines Herbes, a small family restaurant run by the charming Martine and Johan.
 The restaurant serves contemporary, seasonal Provencal fare.
 The terrace is a perfect place to dine on a warm summer evening.